AndersDeath/diary2/000-current.md

 # 25 June - Dienstag - Berlin - 642 Tag der Einwanderung - Warm Rainy

 I was in the home office today.
-I worked on typical tasks and tried to find a
+I worked on typical tasks and tried to find mindfuel for